Our Timber's Origins

 After being kiln-dried, the timber is left to air-dry in timber yards for extended periods of time.
 Once the drying period is complete, the timber is shipped to us in the UK, where it reaches the final destination at our workshop to become the rustic furniture that we make.

 The Quebec Yellow Wood is the base to a number of the items that we make, such as the Authentic and Artisan dining tables, beds and cabinets.
+We also make a number of items in European Quercus Oak, which whilst more expensive than Yellow Wood, is also a harder wood and provides a much different finish.

 Our standard dining tables are made entirely from Quebec Yellow Wood or European Oak, with a 50mm-thick top, a 25mm-thick frame and 4" x 4" square legs.
 Additionally, our beds are made with 1" thick slats and come with a Lifetime Guarantee, meaning that should your bed ever break, we will fix or replace it free of charge.
 By using real solid wood, our tables and beds are incredibly strong, as we also use the strongest fittings in the industry.